jakobwes/Improving-probabilistic-forecasts-of-extreme-wind-speeds/README.md

 - matplotlib
 - seaborn
 - tqdm
-- Only section 5.3: pytorch
+- Only for section 5.3 of the paper: pytorch